zainibeats/truefa-py/docs/README.md

 # TrueFA-Py Documentation

 Welcome to the TrueFA-Py documentation.
-This directory contains comprehensive guides to help you use, understand, and contribute to TrueFA-Py.
+This directory contains comprehensive guides to help you use, understand, and contribute to TrueFA-Py

 ## Documentation Index